The Dick Cavett Show: Daytime series

+Although normally based in New York, Cavett also took the daytime show to Hollywood.
+Groucho Marx, who had appeared on the program in April 1968, appeared again when Cavett broadcast from Hollywood on June 19.

+Prime-time series

+After the daytime series ended, Cavett returned to ABC with a summer replacement prime-time series that aired three times per week from May 26 to September 19, 1969.
+The series was sufficiently well received for ABC to give Cavett a regular late-night program later that year.

+Late-night series

+The late-night Dick Cavett Show premiered on December 29, 1969, and ran until January 1, 1975, opposite NBC's The Tonight Show Starring Johnny Carson.
+Cavett took over the ABC late-night time slot from The Joey Bishop Show.
+Bobby Rosengarden served as the show's bandleader and musical director, while Fred Foy, best known as the announcer and narrator of The Lone Ranger, was the announcer.

+In addition to his usual monologue, Cavett opened each show by reading selected questions submitted by audience members and responding with jokes or improvised remarks.
+One question, "What makes New York so crummy these days?", prompted the response "Tourists."

 While Cavett and Carson shared many of the same guests, Cavett was receptive to rock and roll artists to a degree unusual at the time, as well as to authors, politicians and other personalities outside the entertainment field.
 The wide variety of guests, combined with Cavett's literate and intelligent approach to comedy, appealed to a significant enough number of viewers to keep the show running for several years despite the competition from Carson's show.
 Carson's move to southern California in the early 1970s to focus on Hollywood celebrities also helped to minimize guest overlap.

-The late-night show's 45-minute midpoint would always be signaled by the musical piece "Glitter and Be Gay" from Leonard Bernstein's Candide.
-The Candide snippet became Cavett's theme song and was used as the introduction to his later PBS series, and was played by the house band on his various talk show appearances.
+The late-night show's 45-minute midpoint was signaled by "Glitter and Be Gay" from Leonard Bernstein's Candide.
+The piece became associated with Cavett and was subsequently used as the introduction to his PBS series and played by house bands during his later talk-show appearances.

-Typically each show had several guests, but occasionally Cavett would devote an entire show to a single guest.
-Among those receiving such special treatment (some more than once) were Groucho Marx, Laurence Olivier, Judy Garland, Katharine Hepburn (without an audience), Bette Davis, Orson Welles, Noël Coward (who appeared on the same show with Alfred Lunt, Lynn Fontanne, Tammy Grimes and Brian Bedford), John Lennon and Yoko Ono, Janis Joplin, Ray Charles, Alfred Hitchcock, Fred Astaire, Woody Allen, Gloria Swanson, Jerry Lewis, Lucille Ball, Zero Mostel ("on some shows I've had just one guest, but tonight I have Zero"), Bob Hope and David Bowie.
-These shows helped showcase Cavett's skills as a host who could attract guests that otherwise might not do interviews, at the expense of some of the excitement that might ensue from the multiple-guest format.
+Typically each show had several guests, but occasionally Cavett devoted an entire program to a single guest.
+Among those receiving such treatment, some more than once, were Groucho Marx, Laurence Olivier, Judy Garland, Katharine Hepburn (without an audience), Bette Davis, Orson Welles, Noël Coward (who appeared on the same show with Alfred Lunt, Lynn Fontanne, Tammy Grimes and Brian Bedford), John Lennon and Yoko Ono, Janis Joplin, Ray Charles, Alfred Hitchcock, Fred Astaire, Woody Allen, Gloria Swanson, Jerry Lewis, Lucille Ball, Zero Mostel ("on some shows I've had just one guest, but tonight I have Zero"), Bob Hope and David Bowie.
+These shows helped showcase Cavett's skills as a host who could attract guests who otherwise might not give television interviews, at the expense of some of the unpredictability of the multiple-guest format.